 Youth Leadership & Development

-Graduates receive follow-up services for up to one year to support their transition to adulthood.
+Youth who complete the program receive follow-up services for up to one year to support their transition into adulthood.

 Automotive Training at Ranken Tech

 The Fathers’ Support Center is currently seeking out professionals of all types in the Saint Louis Area to volunteer as community mentors.
 The community mentor should be able to provide the youth with approximately 20 hours of job shadowing experience.

 The youth can complete the shadowing after-school or on the weekends.
 Some youth will be allowed to leave school early to arrive at their job shadowing site.